vacp2p/rfc/specs/waku/waku-v2.md

 }

 message HistoryQuery {
-  // Represents the current request ID, used to identify the corresponding response. uint64 requestID = 1;
+  // Represents the current request UUID, used to identify the corresponding response. string uuid = 1;

   // A list of topics to query.
   repeated string topic = 2;
 }

 message HistoryResponse {
-  // The originating request ID. uint64 requestID = 1;
+  // The originating request UUID. string uuid = 1;

   // The messages found in the queried topics. repeated Message messages = 2;